Exclusive - Mexico gets first bid for $10 billion national mobile network

 "This will make sure that the state ends up being really the only competitor," Wallsten said.
 "It could sink the reforms."

-Rwanda's government and South Korea's KT Corp are building a state-owned 4G network with Nokia Networks as the main supplier.
+Rwanda's government and South Korea's KT Corp (030200.KS) are building a state-owned 4G network with Nokia Networks NOK1V.HE as the main supplier.
 Nine other African countries are considering similar plans.

 (Editing by Simon Gardner and Lisa Von Ahn)